Buccal Mucosal Graft Urethroplasty restored the patient’s ability to pass the urine

 PACE Hospitals' Urology team successfully performed buccal mucosal graft urethroplasty procedure on a 31-year-old male with a bulbar urethral stricture and chronic urinary retention with bilateral moderate hydroureteronephrosis, enhancing his ability to pass urine well.

-A 31-year-old male patient with a complaint of poor urine flow was referred to PACE Hospitals for further treatment.
+PACE Hospitals, Hitech city, Hyderabad with complaint of poor urine flow for further treatment.

-Medical history and Diagnosis
+Medical History and Diagnosis

 Upon further investigation, it became evident that the patient was experiencing symptoms of diminished urine flow, which led to his admission to the PACE hospitals for additional care and management.

 After visiting the hospital, the patient was diagnosed with a bulbar urethral stricture, a condition characterized by the narrowing of the urethra due to scar tissue and chronic urinary retention.
 Additionally, the patient was found to have bilateral moderate hydronephrosis, indicating an enlargement of the kidneys due to a partial blockage of the urinary system (due to the backflow of urine).
 Further assessment revealed a decompensated bladder, chronic bladder outlet obstruction, and normal renal function.
-The healthcare providers collectively agreed that pursuing a buccal mucosal graft urethroplasty procedure could effectively address the diagnosed conditions and contribute to the patient's treatment plan.
+The healthcare experts collectively agreed that pursuing a buccal mucosal graft urethroplasty procedure could effectively address the diagnosed conditions and contribute to the patient's treatment plan.

-Urethroplasty is a surgical procedure which is used to reconstruct or repair the urethra to treat problems such as urethral strictures and currently considered by many healthcare physicians as the treatment of choice in the treatment of urethral strictures.
+Urethroplasty is a surgical procedure which is used to reconstruct or repair the urethra to treat problems such as urethral strictures, and currently considered by many healthcare physicians as the treatment of choice in the treatment of urethral strictures.
 Buccal mucosal graft urethroplasty involves taking a graft of tissue from the inner lining of the cheek (buccal mucosa) and using it to reconstruct the narrowed or damaged portion of the urethra.

 Treatment